CarrieForle/ToggleableTCATOKeePass/README.md

 # ToggleableTCATO

-A Keepass plugin to toggle Two-Channel Auto-Type Obfuscation in the middle of auto-typing, served as a [TCATO Placeholder](https://keepass.info/plugins.html#tcatoplh) drop-in replacement.
+A KeePass 2 plugin to toggle Two-Channel Auto-Type Obfuscation in the middle of auto-typing, served as a [TCATO Placeholder](https://keepass.info/plugins.html#tcatoplh) drop-in replacement.

 # Why use this